 Highland cows are extremely hardy, surviving even the harshest winters due to their thick coats and their ability to eat even the toughest grass.
 When warm weather arrives they normally shed their long hair for a smoother, neater summer look.

-You’ll find Annie and Flora grazing pasture in our Barleylands fields.
+You’ll find Annie and Flora grazing in our Barleylands fields.
 They can be quite shy, but they’re extremely photogenic and sometimes allow a quick ear scratch.

 Our animal barn stables are home to Bobby the donkey, Freddie the Welsh pony and Tiny Tim and Jenny, our two adorable Mediterranean miniature donkeys.
+These miniature donkeys are extinct in the wild, however with our help, their numbers have returned on farms like Barleylands!

 These lovely, intelligent animals have become firm favorites at Barleylands.
 If they’re not in the stables, look for them in our pasture.
 Donkeys, in particular, love to roll around in the dirt whilst Freddie will dash up and down his paddock causing mischief wherever he goes.
-They love a good brush and even a hose down when the weather is hot!.
+They love a good brush and even a hose down when the weather is hot!

 You can also groom our equines during day at the farm, check the timetable to see when it’s on.